 Our MACSIS Student data remains higher than the MACS average in almost all areas, with School Engagement, School Climate, School Belonging and Learning Disposition being 5% or more higher.
-The areas Rigorous Expectations, Learning Dispositions, School Belonging and School Teacher- student relationships are over 75% positive.
+The areas Rigorous Expectations, Learning Dispositions and School Belonging are over 75% positive.
 All of these indicate that the many Wellbeing Initiatives at COHR are connecting students to the school and linking these to their learning.